wuxb45/wormhole/README.md

 The implementation has been well tuned on Xeon E5-26xx v4 CPUs with some aggressive optimizations.

 ## Highlights:
-* Thread-safety: `get`, `set`, `inplace-update`, `del`, `iter-seek`, `iter-next`, etc. are all thread-safe.
-See `stresstest.c` for more operations.
+* Thread-safety: all operations, including `get`, `set`, `inplace-update`, `del`, `iter-seek`, `iter-next`, etc., are thread-safe.
+See `stresstest.c` for more thread-safe operations.
 * Keys can contain any value, including binary zeros (`'\0'`).
 Their sizes are always explicitly specified in `struct kv`.
 * Long keys are welcome!
 The key-length field (`klen` in `struct kv`) is a 32-bit unsigned integer and the maximum size of a key is 4294967295.
 * No background threads or global status.
-Wormhole uses user-space rwlocks and QSBR RCU to synchronize between readers and writers.
+Wormhole uses a mix of user-space rwlocks and QSBR RCU to synchronize between readers and writers.
 See below for more details.

 # Build